sugarcrm/IPRestrictionManager/README.md

 * irm_iprestrictionmanager_users_c

 # Recovering When Locked Out
 Should a situation occur where you are unable to authenticate, you can use the section below to regain access to the system.
 You should note that the the IP Restriction Manager is always disabled if the user is logging in from `localhost` or `127.0.0.1`.
+If you need to disable this check for local testing, it can be found [here](https://github.com/sugarcrm/IPRestrictionManager/blob/master/src/SugarModules/modules/IRM_IPRestrictionManager/IRM_IPRestrictionManager.php#L173).

 ## On-Site